Information used and approach taken

 Now that the contract has been awarded to make services available to the defined intervention area, it will not be possible for subsidies to be provided to connect additional premises to the network.
 However, premises can be considered for connection during the network rollout, if Fibrus Networks’ infrastructure is passing close to the premises and it is considered by the contractor to be commercially viable.
 You can register your interest in being connected to the network at HyperfastNI.

-If you have any further queries or you think your premises should be included in Project Stratum, you can contact the Project Stratum team at email@example.com.
+If you have any further queries, you can contact the Project Stratum team at firstname.lastname@example.org.
 Please provide the full address and postcode of your premises, and the current quality of available broadband.

 You can check the speed estimate for your premises on Ofcom’s website at View broadband availability.
 Different Internet Service Providers (ISPs) offer different services, so you may wish to check whether any faster services are already available in your area.